glotzerlab/signac/doc/projects.rst

 Grouping operations can be performed on the complete project data space or the results of search queries, enabling aggregated analysis of multiple jobs and state points.

-The return value of the :py:meth:`.Project.find_jobs()` method is an iterator over all jobs (matching an optional filter).
+The return value of the :py:meth:`.Project.find_jobs()` method is an iterator over all jobs (or all jobs matching an optional filter if one is specified).
 This iterator is an instance of :py:class:`~.contrib.project.JobsCursor` and allows us to group these jobs by state point parameters, the job document values, or even arbitrary functions.

 .. note::

-    The :py:meth:`~.Project.groupby` method is very similar to Python's built-in :py:func:`groupby` function.
+    The :py:meth:`~.Project.groupby` method is very similar to Python's built-in :py:func:`itertools.groupby` function.

 Basic Grouping by Key